prebhdevsingh/kaf-familycamp/content/faqs.md

       families, regardless of whether you are at the start of your journey as a family exploring Sikhi or very advance.
 It is a chance to meet other families who are on the same journey as you.
+  - question: Are there any age restrictions to attend Khalsa Family Retreat?
+    answer: There are no age restrictions in attending Khalsa Family Retreat, from new born babies to great grandparents, all are welcome.
   - question: Where does Khalsa Family Retreat take place?
     answer: "Generally Khalsa Family Retreat will take place in different venues depending on the availability and costs.
 For December 2023, KFR will be